dailypips/suninf.github.com/_posts/2014/2014-5-17-notification-registrar-in-chrome.md

 layout: article
 title: Notification Registrar in chrome
 category: chrome
-description: Event register and callback are very common and useful in an app, chrome implements an simple, uncoupled and smart Notification Mechanism.
 ---
 *Event register and callback are very common and useful in an app, chrome implements an simple, uncoupled and smart Notification Mechanism.*